Flores Itinerary (3 Days): Complete Day-by-day Breakdown

 NOTE: Flores is probably one of the safest areas in Guatemala.
 I walked around during the daytime alone with my camera and felt completely safe.
 The streets become eerily deserted at night.

 If you crossed the border from Belize or Mexico, you may want to withdraw cash or find a SIM card.
-ATMs in Flores aren’t particularly reliable so you might need to try more than one.
+I found ATMs in Flores weren’t particularly reliable so you might need to try more than one.
 SIM cards can be found in small shops on the island; look out for Tigo or Claro signs (the two main network providers in Guatemala).

 If you haven’t already, organise your arrangements for Tikal as early as possible.
 You can book a tour or visit independently.
 There are several tour operators scattered around the island and Los Amigos hostel is a popular and reliable spot to book any activities (even if they inflate the prices slightly).